 My Take- Assuming that the "GS9 II" is the one that will stick, which remains an assumption for now, you need to ask yourself just how much do you need a 5000 sized reel with the 4.9:1 ratio?
 Is your fishing technique that specific that you can't make do with the 5.7:1 standard BG 5000?
 If you really want this ratio/size combination, then get the "GS9 II", but I recommend that you swap the felt washers with carbon fibre ones so you'd be covered across a wider range of situations.

-This is the "BG Mag-Sealed", and it's exactly what the name implies.
-An export BG in a black colour scheme with some red highlights, but with two additions; the first is a mag-seal plate inserted around the pinion, and the second is this...
+This is the "BG Mag-Sealed", which is an export BG in a black colour scheme with red highlights, in addition to three alterations; the first, as the model's name implies, is a mag-seal plate inserted around the pinion.
+The second is this...

 For example Daiwa's French catalogue states that it has 7+1 bearings.
 The "+1" is that corny thing everyone does where they count the anti-reverse clutch as a "bearing" when in reality it doesn't work like a bearing or "bear" anything, but regardless the number 7 is still wrong.
 The reel has 6 actual ball bearings just like the BG, so it should be either 6 or, if they want to add the clutch, 6+1.
 That 7+1 thing is pure fiction.

 The English version of Daiwa Germany's catalogue though gets it right, because, well, because it's zee Germanz and they usually get things right.
 Maybe with the exception of that thing where at pedestrian crossings they look left and right then run across while the light is still red, leaving me standing there alone like a fool waiting for the green.
 I heard all the rumours about zee Germanz never doing that sort of thing, but I swear on my mother's grave that's what I witnessed in Frankfurt this summer time after time after time, and they couldn't have all been tourists!
 But I digress again...